mpdf/mpdf.github.io/reference/mpdf-variables/overview.md

 # mPDF Variables by Category

-Most of the following variables are set as defaults in the configuration file config.php&nbsp; When set there, they are written as e.g.:
+Most of the following variables are set as defaults in the configuration file config.php  When set there, they are written as e.g.:

 {% highlight php %}
 <?php